denten-books/plain-text/main.md

 to that line of reasoning in maintaining that chip architecture (the last written work) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
-And no amount of learning to code can give an ordinary subject the resources required to write in silicon--a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
+And no amount of learning to code can give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
 In such